Leayal/SoulWorkerLogin/README.md

     - Currently i had hard-coded it to use English Patch only.
 "Devs" can edit this.

 # Some more words:
-1. For devs who edit or fork this, PLEASE DO NOT STEAL OTHERS' ACCOUNTS.
+1. For devs who edit or fork this, PLEASE DO NOT STEAL OTHERS' ACCOUNTS IN ANY WAYS.
 It's just sad.
 2. Please help me maintain and fix my dirty codes.
 3. Thank you.